 The only subtle point is how flips interact with crossings.
 First of all, if one ring flies through another while a third one flips, the order clearly does not matter.
 If a ring flies through another and also flips, the order can be switched.
-The first two observations combined give the first relation of 17.
 However, if ring A flips and then ring B flies through it, this is homotopic to ring B flying through ring A from the other direction and then ring A flipping.
 In other words, commuting σ_i with w_i changes the "sign of the crossing" in the sense of Exercise 2.7.
-This gives the last, and the only non-trivial flip relation.
+This gives the last, and the only truely non-commutative flip relation.